Cozy Peach Kitchen

 Three images showing steps to make rice and beans.

 1. Sauté onions.
-I recommend sautéing the onions because browned onions are always delicious.
+I recommend sautéing the onions instead of adding them straight to the Instant Pot because it adds extra flavor to the final dish.
 If you're in a hurry you can actually skip this step and just add the onions straight to the pot without the oil.
 Always deglaze the pot with a bit of vegetable broth to make sure that no onions are stuck on.

 2. Layer ingredients.
-Add the remaining ingredients to the pot: vegetable broth, fire roasted tomatoes with juices, seasonings, black beans, brown rice.
+Add the remaining ingredients to the pot: vegetable broth, fire-roasted tomatoes with juices, seasonings, black beans, and brown rice.
 Don't stir!

 3. Set to high pressure for 28 minutes.
-Let pressure release naturally.
-Once the pressure has released (the floating pin will be dropped down) you can remove the lid.
+Let the pressure release naturally.
+Once the pressure has been released (the floating pin will be dropped down) you can remove the lid.

-4. Stir everything together.
+4. Stir the rice and beans together.
 Taste for seasonings and enjoy!

 Overhead view of bowl filled with rice and beans.